fireship-io/fireship.io/hugo/content/snippets/improving-long-relative-paths-imports.md

 ---
 title: Improving long relative paths import
+publishdate: 2019-01-20T09:35:09-07:00
+lastmod: 2019-01-20T09:35:09-07:00
 draft: false
 author: Jorge Dacosta
 type: lessons
+youtube: 1FOfL6bDSF4
-description: Learn how to improve long relative paths when you're creating a slightly larger Angular application.
+description: Learn how to improve long relative import paths in a large Angular application.
 tags:
     - typescript
     - sass
     - angular
 ---

-The purpose of this snippet is to show how to improve [imports of TypeScript modules](https://www.typescriptlang.org/docs/handbook/module-resolution.html) and **Sass** classes while we work on slightly bigger **Angular** apps.
+The purpose of this snippet is to show how to improve [imports of TypeScript modules](https://www.typescriptlang.org/docs/handbook/module-resolution.html) and **Sass** classes while we work on slightly larger **Angular** apps.

 # The nested paths headache

-Working in larger or enterprise applications can be a big problem when you need to import a feature module or a style sheet file.
+Imports for feature modules and SCSS style sheets can be a pain point when working in large enterprise Angular applications .
 See the imports below 😬:

 {{< file "ngts" "post-details.component.ts" >}}
 {{< highlight typescript >}}